carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 - Make a list of what you want to install.
 - Look for pre-existing containers.
 - Read through instructions for software you'll need to install.
-- Try installing everything interactively in your base container - take notes!
+- Try installing everything interactively in your base container -- take notes!
-- From your interactive installation, create a Dockerfile and then try to build the container again from that.
+- From your interactive installation, create a `Dockerfile` and then try to build the container again from that.

 > ## TODO: Exercises